Shirin Ebadi

-Shirin Ebadi (شيرين عبادى; born 21 June 1947) is an Iranian political activist, lawyer, a former judge and human rights activist and founder of Defenders of Human Rights Center in Iran.
-On 10 October 2003, Ebadi was awarded the Nobel Peace Prize for her significant and pioneering efforts for democracy and human rights, especially women's, children's, and refugee rights.
+Shirin Ebadi (شيرين عبادى; born 21 June 1947) is an Iranian Nobel laureate, lawyer, writer, teacher and a former judge and founder of the Defenders of Human Rights Center in Iran.
+In 2003, Ebadi was awarded the Nobel Peace Prize for her pioneering efforts for democracy and women's, children's, and refugee rights.
+She was the first Muslim woman and the first Iranian to receive the award.

 She has lived in exile in London since 2009.

 Life and early career as a judge

-Ebadi was born in Hamadan.
+Ebadi was born in Hamadan into an educated family.
 Her father, Mohammad Ali Ebadi, was the city's chief notary public and a professor of commercial law.
-Her family moved to Tehran in 1948.
+Her mother, Minu Yamini,.
+When she was an infant, her family moved to Tehran.
+Before earning a law degree from the University of Tehran Ebadi attended Anoshiravn Dadgar and Reza Shah Kabir schools.

-She was admitted to the law department of the University of Tehran in 1965 and in 1969, upon graduation, passed the qualification exams to become a judge.
+She was admitted to the law department of the University of Tehran in 1965 and 1969; upon graduation, she passed the qualification exams to become a judge.
 After a six-month internship period, she officially became a judge in March 1969.
-She continued her studies in University of Tehran in the meantime to pursue a doctorate's degree in law, in 1971, one of the her professor was Mahmoud Shehabi Khorassani.
-In 1975, she became the first woman president of the Tehran city court and served until the 1979 Iranian revolution.
-She was one of the first women judges in Iran.
+She continued her studies at the University of Tehran to pursue a doctorate in law; in 1971, one of her professors was Mahmoud Shehabi Khorassani.
+In 1975, she became the first female president of the Tehran city court and served until the Iranian Revolution.
+She was one of the first female judges in Iran.